 The balance sheet for the term ended March 2018 shows the collection of accounts receivable progressed as the Company refrained from providing new service-inclusive products, which resulted in cash growing commensurately.
-If Value Pack products increase in the future, accounts receivable will likely grow again.
 Cash flows exhibited a similar trend, with free cash flow increasing markedly.
 The Company strove to buy treasury stock while monitoring the stock price.
 On the financial front, the Company had no issues.